On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-where $\calc_2$ is the set defined in the condition of Case III.
-It is easy to see that $|\alpha_k|\leq t\,|\theta_k-1|$.
-When $0\le\theta_k< 2$ (cf.~\refeq{eq:case2_theta}), then $-t\le\alpha_k<t$.
-Informally, $\alpha_k$ tends to be positive when the gradient is large (in the beginning of the process), and negative when the gradient is close to 0.
-This $\alpha_k$ occurs in the upper bound of the next proposition.
-To let the result be meaningful (that is, to ensure decrease of the expected function value), we need an upper bound on $\alpha_k$.
+where $\calc_2$ (cf.~\cref{eq:cond_case3}) is the set defined in the condition of Case III.
+It is easy to see that $|\alpha_k| \le t\, |\theta_k-1|$.
+When $0<\theta_k< 2$ (cf.~\cref{eq:case2_theta}), then $-t<\alpha_k<t$.
+Informally, $\alpha_k$ tends to be positive when the gradient is large (at the beginning of the process), and negative when the gradient is close to 0.